 I’m leaving on a Jet Plane

-The only thing, other than jet lag (which hasn't hit me too bad), that made such a long flight a bummer, was the pain in my lower back and hips from sitting for so long.
-I'm double jointed, which sounds like fun, but it makes sitting down for long periods of time literal torture.
+The only thing, other than jet lag (which hasn’t hit me too bad), that made such a long flight a bummer, was the pain in my lower back and hips from sitting for so long.
+I have a connective tissue disorder called Ehlers-Danlos Syndrome, which has many drawbacks, but it makes sitting down for long periods of time literal torture.
 Seriously considering coughing up for the sleeper seat next time I go overseas.